matthiasg/win-groups/README.md

 > Windows 8: This does not seem to work on Win8 anymore though since the users are not in automatically part of the Users group anymore..

 # Features
-- domain account name support
+- domain support
-- check if account name belongs to a specific group
+- check if account name belongs to a specific group (isGroupMember)
-- get account names in a specific group
+- add member to a group (addGroupMember)
-- add account name to a specific group
+- remove account name from a spefic group (deleteGroupMember)
-- remove account name from a spefic group
+- get all members of a group (getGroupMembers)

 ## Example: Add Account Name to Group